Rocket.net Review: The Ultimate Solution For Premium WordPress Hosting!

 Paying annually improves the cost-effectiveness even further.

-If we divide WordPress hosting into four major categories, there are the ultra-cheap options like Bluehost, which offer poor service, then there are providers like Cloudways that offer reasonable pricing and performance but require users to have hosting-related knowledge.
+If we divide WordPress hosting into four main categories, there are the ultra-cheap options like Bluehost, which offer poor service, then there are providers like Cloudways that offer reasonable pricing and performance but require users to have hosting-related knowledge.
 Next, there are premium services like WordPress VIP that likely offer top-notch quality but come with a hefty price tag.
+Finally, there are slightly more expensive but high-quality and well-serviced providers, like the one I’m about to describe.
+In fact, even if it’s not WordPress VIP, services like Rocket.net or the previously mentioned Closte are still considered premium hosting services.
+Most hosting sites that receive positive evaluations from WordPress users fall into this category.
+WP Engine, Kinsta, and so on are well-known examples.

-Rocket.net provides a friendly and excellent service!
+Rocket.net provides a very friendly and excellent service!

 This is essentially why I chose this hosting service.
 24/7 support from anywhere!

 I found out that Rocket.net has offices in multiple countries, so they offer 24/7 support.
 I found out that Rocket.net has offices in multiple countries, so they offer 24/7 support.
 WordPress-related companies are usually based in the West or India, so when using such services in South Korea, one cannot ignore the time difference.
+However, I was surprised to find out that you can have live chat support at any time, even from South Korea.
+They said it’s possible because they have offices in various locations around the world, including Singapore.
+While there is a time difference between Singapore and South Korea, it doesn’t seem to be too critical.

 By the way, Closte uses Google CDN, so there were hardly any speed or performance disadvantages when using it in South Korea.
 Fortunately, Rocket.net has servers in Singapore, so there are hardly any speed disadvantages even when using it in South Korea.
-I heard companies like Google or Netflix have servers in Singapore, so they don’t have to pay network usage fees.
+I heard that companies like Google or Netflix have servers in Singapore, so they don’t have to pay network usage fees.
 Still, it doesn’t seem to affect the user experience, right?
 It’s fortunate that they have servers even in Singapore… Well, if they had servers in Korea before, they would have almost certainly withdrawn, wouldn’t they?
 Twitch (=Amazon) is withdrawing as well…

 rocket.net status